Ambazonia: Southern Cameroons National Council

-Recent usage

-Protests and civil war in Cameroon
+Protests and Anglophone Crisis

 In November 2016, a number of large protests and strikes were organized, initially by Anglophone lawyers, students, and teachers focused on the growing marginalization of English and Anglophone institutions in the law and education.
 Several demonstrations were violently dispersed by security forces, leading to clashes between demonstrators and police in which several people were killed.
 Violence by both sides undermined negotiations in early 2017, which fell apart without an agreement.
 The violence led to additional demonstrations, general strikes (called "lockdowns"), and further crackdowns by the government into early 2017, including the banning of civil society organizations, cutting off phone and internet connections from January to April, and arrests of demonstrators.
 Although the government established a Commission to focus on Anglophone grievances and took steps to address issues of language equity in courts and schools, continued distrust and harsh responses to protests prevented significant deescalation.

 By late 2017, with dialogue efforts moribund and violence continuing on both sides, the leading Ambazonian nationalist movements organized the umbrella organization Southern Cameroons Ambazonia Consortium United Front (SCACUF).
-SCACUF unilaterally declared the region's independence as Ambazonia on October 1, the anniversary of Southern Cameroons' independence from the United Kingdom.
+SCACUF unilaterally declared the region's independence as Ambazonia on 1 October, the anniversary of Southern Cameroons' independence from the United Kingdom.
 SCACUF sought to transition itself into an interim government with its leader, Sisiku Ayuk Tabe Julius, as interim president.
 At least 17 people were killed in protests following the declaration of independence, while fourteen Cameroonian troops were killed in attacks claimed by the Ambazonia Defence Forces.
-The Cameroonian government stated that the declaration had no legal weight and on November 30, 2017, the President of Cameroon signaled a harder line on separatist attacks on police and soldiers.
+The Cameroonian government stated that the declaration had no legal weight and on 30 November 2017, the President of Cameroon signaled a harder line on separatist attacks on police and soldiers.
 A massive military deployment accompanied by curfews and forced evacuations of entire villages.
-This temporarily ended hopes for continued dialogue and kicked of full-fledged guerilla war in Southern Cameroons.
+This temporarily ended hopes for continued dialogue and kicked off full-fledged guerilla war in Southern Cameroons.
 Several different armed factions have emerged such as the Red Dragons, Tigers, ARA, Seven Kata, ABL, with varying levels of coordination with and loyalty to Ambazonian political leaders.
 In practice, pro-independence militias operate largely autonomously from political leaders, who are mostly in exile.